By Sally Hayden

-Her son had left home, without warning and leaving no good-bye note or clue on his destination.
-Nurah was already anxious because just a month before her older son had abandoned Sudan, hell-bent on making it to Libya and then across the Mediterranean Sea to Europe.
+Her son had left home, without warning and leaving no good-bye note or clue to his destination.
+Nurah was already anxious because just a month before, her older son had abandoned Sudan, hell-bent on making it to Libya and then across the Mediterranean Sea to Europe.

 A man approaches the fence which surrounds Shagarab camp in eastern Sudan, on July 20, 2017.
 Despite the fencing, security guards admitted anyone can access the camp.
 Residents worry Eritrean security will come after them there.
 (Photo by Sally Hayden)

 Most want to go to Europe because it’s seen as the closest safe region, but that dream is becoming increasingly unlikely.
-Along with vast increases in European Union funding to Libya, Sudan and other African countries aimed at stopping trafficking, and EU training encouraging the Libyan coastguard to crack down on boats leaving from their shores, and new restrictions on nongovernmental search-and-rescue missions run off the Libyan coast.
+Along with vast increases in European Union funding to Libya, Sudan and other countries aimed at stopping the flow of refugees, have come EU training for the Libyan coastguard to crack down on boats leaving from their shores, and new restrictions on nongovernmental search-and-rescue missions run off the Libyan coast.

 However, that doesn’t mean desperate people will stay still.
 Reporting from central and eastern Sudan – a major origin, transit, and destination country – it is clear that many will continue to look for routes into a life with more security and opportunity.

 In Kassala, on Sudan’s eastern border, and in Sudan’s capital, smugglers are easy to find.
 In Khartoum, they are the Eritreans that have cars, one refugee told me.
 In Kassala and in the refugee camps along the Eritrean border, smugglers come through recommendations – just ask a few people and you’ll get set up with one.